 ON THIS DAY 20 YEARS AGO: The Musician & the Dancer

-I have only been to a five-star restaurant twice in my life.
-Once was when I was flown to NYC to film my Warrior Princess dance with World Dance NY.
+I have only eaten at a five-star restaurant twice in my life.
+Once when I was flown to New York City to film my Warrior Princess dance with World Dance NY.
 Hmmm...that was right about this time of year, too.
-In the course of one whirlwind evening, I got to drive past the ginormous Christmas tree, through Times Square, past the Empire State Building, and I got to experience a NYC subway, complete with graffiti, snoozing guy, and urine-coated floor.
+In the course of one whirlwind evening, I got to ride in a cab past the ginormous Christmas tree, through Times Square, past the Empire State Building, and I got to experience a NYC subway, complete with graffiti, snoozing guy, and urine-coated floor.
 I also got to dine at a fancy Mediterranean restaurant.
 That was an awesome adventure!

 But that was thirteen years ago.

 Twenty years ago, I was dining in a five-star restaurant in Colorado Springs.
 It was just past my birthday and the man I had recently started dating took me to a celebratory dinner at a swanky jazz joint where we shared small, ornate meals with large, ornate price tags.

 The layered flavors of these oddball delicacies earned the five-star ranking.
 However, I still can't justify spending that much money on food any more than I can on jeans.

 I blame my father's frugality and the Capricorn cusp in me.
 I'm way too practical.